Today, I need to commit some pieces of stuff to my GitHub repository, but somehow this error comes I don’t know.

 error: gpg failed to sign the data fatal: failed to write commit object

 After some researches on Google, I know that Github has implemented something called GPG to sign and verify work from trusted collaborators, using public-secret key mechanism. (refer: https://help.github.com/articles/signing-commits-with-gpg/)

 So, to solve the problem, I have to config gpg to be able to sign commits.
 Note that from now, I will use brew to manage my installations.
-To know more about brew, you could find so much information on Google or its homepage: https://brew.sh
+To install and know more about brew, you could go through its homepage: https://brew.sh

 1. We need pinentry to read passphrases and PIN numbers in a secure manner.
 (For more information: https://www.gnupg.org/related_software/pinentry/index.en.html)